IWSLT/IWSLT.github.io/_pages/2022/shared-tasks/dialect.md

 Participants can build systems for evaluation in any of these conditions:
 - Basic condition: train on datasets (a) and (b) only.
 This uses only Tunisian-English resources; the smaller dataset and simpler setup makes this ideal for participants starting out in speech translation research.
 - Dialect adaptation condition: train on datasets (a), (b), (c), (d).
 The challenge is to exploit the large MSA datasets for transfer learning while accounting for lexical, morphological, and syntactic differences between dialects.
+This condition may be an interesting way to explore how multilingual models work in multi-dialectal conditions.
 - Unconstrained condition: participants may use public or private resources for English and more Arabic dialects besides Tunisian (e.g., CommonVoice, TEDx, NIST OpenMT, MADAR).
-This condition is cross-listed
+This condition is cross-listed with the [low-resource shared task](low-resource.md).

 We will provide ASR, MT, and ST baselines as reference for the participants.
 The main evaluation metric will be BLEU on the final English translation; we will also compute WER on Tunisian transcripts for participants who submit cascade systems.
 This new dataset from LDC is conversational in nature (similar in style to Spanish Fisher/CALLHOME), and should be interesting for both ASR and MT researchers.